Are Weighted Sleep Sacks Safe?

 - We source natural and toxic-free materials for ultimate comfort and safety.

-- Our weighted sack for babies was designed in partnership with Pediatricians, Pediatric Pulmonologists, Neonatal Intensive Care Units (NICU) nurses and Certified Sleep Consultants.
+- Our weighted sack for babies was designed in partnership with Pediatricians, Neonatal Intensive Care Units (NICU) nurses and Certified Sleep Consultants.
+It was reviewed by pediatric Pulmonologists,

-- A clinical study by the National Association of Neonatal Nurses reported the gentle pressure from weighted blankets are not only safe for infants, but also significantly increased calm feelings which resulted in infants staying asleep longer.
+- In a clinical study it was reported that the gentle pressure from weighted blankets are not only safe for infants, but also significantly increased calm feelings.

 - According to this study, the “deep touch pressure” offered by weighted blankets “gives subjects the feelings of safety, relaxation and comfort.”
 This study explores the safety and therapeutic effects, with the majority of respondents reporting lower anxiety.
 (This goes for babies, too!)

-- With a TOG rating of 0.6, each sack can be used year-round in both warm and cool climates.
+- With a TOG ratings of 1.0 for year-round in both warm and cool climates. and 2.5 for colder climates the swaddles and sacks ensure your baby won't overheat.
 Read more here.

 - All products are rigorously tested with both required and non-required testing.
 Visit our Safety Page to see all of the testing procedures that have been performed.